nesst-lab/comppedagogy/startHere/worksheetB.md

 * Navigating complicated path directions

 #### Tools:
-* Use Matlab Online.
+* You will use MATLAB Online for this worksheet.
+The path navigation commands you used in Worksheet A work the same in MATLAB as they do in git bash.
-* To open text files in Matlab, use the command `open nameoftextfile.txt`
+* To open text files in Matlab, use the command `open`, like this: `open nameoftextfile.txt`

 -------------
 ### DIRECTIONS
-Open Matlab Online on your computer or the lab computer.
-Make sure you have access to the 'comppedagogy' folder.
-Double-click into the 'comppedagogy' folder, then 'worksheets', then 'welcomeToTheLabyrinth'.

-We're going to practice using the skills we learned in Worksheet A, by doing some "traveling" thorugh directories.
-Whenever instructions tell you to "travel to" or "go to" somewhere, that means you should change directory to the specified place.
-From now on for Worksheet B, only **enter commands into the Command Window** to change directories and open files.
-(Use the command `open nameoftextfile.txt` to open a file.)
+Navigate to the directory welcomeToTheLabyrinth, in worksheets (in the Matlab comppedagogy folder).
+We're going to do some "traveling" thorugh directories.
+Whenever you see "travel to" or "go to" (or some other variant), that means you should change directory to the specified place.

 Some notes:
 * Cities that are in Germany are directories in the Germany directory, cities that are in Wisconsin are directories in the Wisconsin directory, and so on and so forth.
 * In the Wisconsin cities, streets may also have their own directories, using camelCase instead of spaces: e.g. Park St's directory will be called ParkSt; Grand Canyon Rd would be GrandCanyonRd.
 * Specific locations have text files---in some really small cities, you might just get a specific location with no street address!
 * If you don't know what exists in a city, remember to use `ls`.
 If you forget where you are, remember to use `pwd`!
-* At the end of every question, you'll open a .txt file.
+* At the end of every question, you'll open/preview a .txt file.
 Use the command `open filename` in the Matlab command window.
 * Copy down the letter that appears in the last line---at the end of your travels you'll have a message!
 Put this message in a separate text file.
 -------------